kmehltretter82/frama-c-linux/src/kernel_services/abstract_interp/README.md

-This directory contains generic lattices for abstract interpretation.
+This directory contains generic lattices for abstract interpretation and the C memory model of Eva.

-Nowadays it is mainly used by the Value plug-in and its derived plug-ins.
+It is mainly used by Eva and its derived plug-ins (From, Inout).